Contact Us Today

 In 2005 Resource, Conservation and Development Board (RC&D) chose Motor Mill as one of their project sites.
 As a result of this partnership, the RC&D has helped with long range planning and the pursuit of funding sources.

-The Motor Mill Foundation received their 501c3 tax exempt statues from the IRS in September 2006.
+The Motor Mill Foundation received their 501c3 tax exempt status from the IRS in September 2006.
 The designation allows the Motor Mill Foundation to write grants, hold their own accounts, and offer a tax benefit to donors.

 Since this time the Motor Mill Foundation has been moving forward with many projects.
 Please visit other areas of this website to locate Yearly Annual Reports, quarterly newsletters and press releases for up to date information and project status.